zephyrproject-rtos/zephyr/doc/develop/west/build-flash-debug.rst

            to the source directory.
 If the current working directory is inside the source directory this will be set to an empty string.
          - ``app``: The name of the source directory.
+   * - ``build.gdb``
+     - String.
+If present and nonempty, this is the path to the GDB executable that will be used by default if you use commands like ``west debug`` and ``west attach`` on the generated build directory.
+For example, you can set this to the path to the ``arm-zephyr-eabi-gdb-py`` executable in the :ref:`toolchain_zephyr_sdk` to debug Arm Cortex-M applications with Python available from within GDB by default.
+Be careful with this option if you switch architectures often, as GDB binaries for different target architectures than the board you are currently debugging will not work.
    * - ``build.generator``
      - String, default ``Ninja``.
 The `CMake Generator`_ to use to create a build system.
 (To set a generator for a single build, see the